sociomantic-tsunami/microbe/README.md

 #### 0.4.15

++ text() : changed innetText to textContent to avoid reflow
 + added .height() and .width() syntactic sugar
 + added .scroll()
 + pageStyles split from main root tools
 + added top and left to scroll(), position(), and offset()
++ fixed local-link

 #### 0.4.14